 Ready to create an expense management policy for your business?
 Not sure?
 Good.
 Either way, you've come to the right place.

-We're certain that having a formalised, written down expense policy is vital for any business.
+We're certain that having a formal, written down expense policy is vital for any business.
 So in this post, we're going to explain why, and show you what needs to be included in a great expense policy.

 The goal is to help you craft a policy that works for everyone in the business, and doesn't take weeks of work.
 Should be easy.

 We're going to do this in a hurry.
 So if you want more detail, we've put together a charming little guide to help.
-You can download the full guide right here, for free:
+You can download that right here, for free:

-It looks at the many of the same concepts as we're about to, but with deeper explanation.
+It looks at the many of the same concepts as we're about to, but in more depth.
 Basically, it's an upgrade on this here post.

 Now, let's look at a few of the big ideas covered in the guide.

 It's often overlooked, but having a formal expense policy for your business is essential.
 For starters, it helps the senior leadership team figure out how team members should spend company money.

 Rather than coming up with guidelines on an ad hoc basis - "I don't know, let's ask the boss" - you set out the rules before anyone has even thought about spending.

 It'll also give clear guidance to staff whenever they need it.
 And they won't have to bother the CEO or finance team every time they need to make a payment.

 As with most office processes, it's always best to have this written down.
 But what makes a good policy?

 Keys to a successful expense policy

 Your expense policy will be yours, and naturally it'll be custom-fit to your business.
 Even so, there are certain things you'll always need to include:

 - Create clear categories and budgets.
 Employees need to know how much is allowed, and which expense categories they can spend under.